How to Complete GA4 Setup in Google’s Setup Assistant

 How to Complete Basic GA4 Setup

-To get started, click the Complete setup button in the red bar at the top of the Google Analytics Dashboard.
-This will take you to the Setup Assistant.
+To get started, click the gear in the bottom left corner of the Google Analytics Dashboard, then click Setup Assistant.

 Section 1: Start Data Collection

 This section should already have a green check mark because the data stream was connected in the first step of creating your GA4 account.
-If this section does not show a green check, go back to the Beginner's Guide to GA4 blog and complete those steps first.
+If this section does not show a green check, go back to the Google Analytics 4 Setup blog and complete those steps first.

 Section 2: Customize Data Collection and Display